Revolut Review : Money transfer, account & card

 Ways to pay for your transfer

 Paying for your international payment is simple.
-Revolut accept bank transfers to your Revolut account number.
+Revolut accepts bank transfers to your Revolut account number.
 You can also add money instantly by card payment.
-U.S. customers can only pay with Mastercard and Visa debit cards.
+Fees may apply depending on the card type you use.

-Unfortunately, you can't pay by cheque or cash deposits to top-up your Revolut account.
+Unfortunately, you can’t pay by check or cash deposits to top-up your Revolut account.

 Is Revolut trusted?